Sweetcoder/JSMusicDB/README.md

 - quickly navigate and switch between views
 - Device aware; all features are useable and optimized for desktops, tablets and phones!
 - Incremental updates; see music add when you add it to the filesystem; a compatible backend is required.
+- Optional keyboard navigation with optional IR Blaster support.
+New IR's can be added easily by creating a keymapping file in js/mapping

 Settings
 --------